levi-s2/book-club/README.md

 8. Run the frontend development server
     ```s
     $ npm start
+Remember to change the base_url in the axiosConfig.js located in the /client/src/components to:
+http://localhost:5000, as that is the proper url for using if you´re going to be running the backend
+locally as well.
+Feel free to use the deployed url, but keep in mind requests will be delayed, since it´s a free tier version.

 9. Mock Data(optional)
 if you want to view the application with mock data run the seed file in the server directory